LupasTools/FrameSource/README.md

 Implementing .NET live camera frame grabbers with simple interface:

-- Live()                  //  Start live capture worker
+//  Start live capture worker
+- Live()
-- Freeze()                //  Wait for the actual frame (on caller thread) and pause worker
+//  Wait for the actual frame (on caller thread) and pause worker
+- Freeze()
-- ShowProperties()        //  All the UI for live configuration
+//  All the UI for live configuration
+- ShowProperties()
-- CopyFrame(destination)  //  Safe copy last frame to managed or unmanaged store
+//  Safe copy last frame to managed or unmanaged store
+- CopyFrame(destination)

+# class MF_LiveFrameSource
-1. Microsoft MediaFoundation (MFSourceReader) technology: class MF_LiveFrameSource
+using Microsoft MediaFoundation (MFSourceReader) technology:

 Features:
 - No software transforms